hyperfiddle/electric-starter-app/src/user/demo_toggle.md

+What's happening:
-This demo toggles between client and server with a button.
-Clicking the button toggles a boolean stored in a server-side atom (reference), and that boolean is used to switch between a client expr and a server expr.
+* Clicking the button toggles a boolean stored in a server-side atom (reference).
+* That boolean is used to switch between a client expr and a server expr.

 Novel forms:
 * `e/def`: defines a reactive value `x`, the body is Electric code